-In order to submit a notification/complaint, please access the link 🔄 INFO Complaints, where you can consult 🔄 the procedure for submitting complaints and 🔄 the contact details of the Regional and County Commissariats for Consumer Protection.
+In order to submit a notification/complaint, please access the link INFO Complaints, where you can consult In the procedure for submitting complaints and Info Consumer Protection.

 Under the relevant statutory provisions, complaints and notifications must be submitted in writing or electronic form, and may be lodged in person.